smaudet/pathmaker/README.md

 Running
 =======

-Assuming you have the build depedencies listed above installed
+Assuming you have the build depedencies listed above installed, simply run:

+`pathmaker.py`

 Why?